EdwinWenink/archive_fever/content/posts/70-version_control_on_notebooks_with_precommit_and_jupytext.md

 ```

 After setting up a config, you have to *install* the hook as a git hook: `pre-commit install`.
-This clones jupytext and sets up the git hook using it.
+This clones Jupytext and sets up the git hook using it.
 Now the defined commit wil run when you `git commit` and you have defined the hook in a language agnostic way!
 In this configuration, you manually specify the `rev` which is the tag of the specifiek `repo` to clone from.
 You can test if the hook runs by running it on a specific file or on all files with `pre-commit run --all-files`.